shemetz/tokenmagic-automatic-wounds/Readme.md

 Will set the current token's actor's blood color to the specified color (affecting existing wounds).

-Note that due to a TokenMagic bug ([#184](https://github.com/Feu-Secret/Tokenmagic/issues/184)), this will not work with colors that are too dark.

 #### Reapply Wounds Based On Current HP

 Will remove any existing wounds on the selected token(s) and then create new wounds that fit the tokens' HP.